-Redbank Valley Primary School utilizes an in-depth program of bullying prevention and encouraging positive behaviors based on the Bucket-Fillers program.
-This program, designed specifically for primary school-aged students, is a new twist on the Golden Rule, teaching the true meaning of kindness.
+Redbank Valley Primary School utilizes an in-depth program that sends the message that bullying is not tolerated and encourages positive behaviors based on the Bucket-Fillers Program.
+This program, designed specifically for primary school-aged students, is a new twist on the Golden Rule, teaching the true meaning kindness.
 Bucket Filling is based on the book, Have You Filled A Bucket Today? by Carol McCloud.
 Bucket filling and dipping are effective metaphors for understanding the effects of our actions.
-The program encourages positive behavior as children learn how rewarding it is to express daily kindness, appreciation, respect, and love (bucket filling) instead of being unkind, rude, self-centered, hurtful, and bullying (bucket dipping).
+The program encourages positive behavior children learn how rewarding it is to express daily kindness, appreciation, respect, and love (bucket filling) instead of being unkind, rude, self-centered, and hurtful which are classified as bucket dipping.
 Children are taught to express their feelings (good or bad) in a healthy manner and how to protect their feelings from being hurt.

-Redbank Valley Intermediate School will be utilizing the Character Counts! program for character development and bullying prevention.
+Redbank Valley Intermediate School uses the Character Counts! program for character development to provide the message that bullying is not tolerated.
 This program is a strategy that focuses on the whole child by addressing what they call the "Four Wheels of Success."
 These wheels include academic competency, social-emotional growth, character development, and positive school climate.
 The strategies focus on the six pillars of character: trustworthiness, respect, responsibility, fairness, caring, and citizenship.
 By focusing instruction or mini-lessons on these six pillars, a safer school learning environment can be established.
 Character Counts! is researched-based and has shown to increase academic achievement while decreasing bullying in other schools that have used their approaches.